laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

         end

-## Declerations
+## Declarations

-The decleration section defines the LEDs and variables used by the light program and assigns human readable names to them.
+The declaration section defines the LEDs and variables used by the light program and assigns human readable names to them.

-Variable and LED declerations can appear in any order in the decleration section.
+Variable and LED declarations can appear in any order in the declaration section.

-### Variable declerations
+### Variable declaration

 Variables are storage locations that hold numeric values.
 In total all light programs together can utilize a total of 100 variables.

 Variables have a data type of *signed 16-bit integer*.
 This means that the range of numbers that can be stored is *-32768* to *32767*.

+All variables (local, global and pre-defined) are initialized to `0` when the light controller starts

 A variable is created by declaring its identifier: